 The deadline for event registration for inclusion in the National Heritage Week event guide which is distributed nationwide to tourist offices, county councils, OPW sites and various other national and cultural institutions is the 10th of June.
 Events can be registered for online listings until the 19th of August.

 What kind of events are suitable to organise?

 All sorts of events can be organised.
-The length and breadth of the heritage spectrum is covered throughout the Week with events arranged covering all areas of interest such as Archaeology, Archives, Coastal & Marine, Folklore (Music/Dance/Storytelling/Poetry), Forests & Woodlands, Genealogy, Geology, Historic Buildings, Gardens & Parks, Inland Waterways, Rivers, Lakes & Wetlands, Landscapes, Living History (Re-enactments/Displays), Local History, Military, Museums, Galleries and Historic Collections, Sport, Traditional Skills, Transport, Walled Towns, Wildlife and Childrens events.
+The length and breadth of the heritage spectrum is covered throughout the Week with events arranged covering all areas of interest such as Archaeology, Archives, Coastal & Marine, Folklore (Music/Dance/Storytelling/Poetry), Forests & Woodlands, Genealogy, Geology, Historic Buildings, Gardens & Parks, Industrial Heritage, Inland Waterways, Rivers, Lakes & Wetlands, Landscapes, Living History (Re-enactments/Displays), Local History, Military, Museums, Galleries and Historic Collections, Sport, Traditional Skills, Transport, Walled Towns, Wildlife and Family events.

 How can my community benefit from organising an event during National Heritage Week?

 In Ireland we have great resources on our doorsteps and National Heritage Week provides opportunities to learn new skills, make contacts and engage with your local community and heritage.
 The week offers new ideas, enjoyment and an important educational opportunity.